-When buying a home the discussion of Poly-B and its relation to insurance underwriting needs to occur as soon as possible.
-If the presence of Poly-B is determined in a home you intend to purchase, you should initiate dialogue with your insurer immediately.
-The presence of Poly-B may affect the underwriting of the home and your acceptance of the terms offered by your insurer.
+When buying a home the discussion of Poly-B and its relation to insurance needs to occur as soon as possible.
+The presence of Poly-B may affect the long-term plumbing of your home and eligibility to receive insurance coverage.

 The most effective way of identifying Poly-B is to have your plumbing inspected by a licensed and experienced plumbing professional.
 In the meantime, ensure that the operating pressure of the system is safely between 40 and 60 psi and your hot water supply system is significantly lower than 180º F.

-Ultimately, the only way to completely eliminate the chance of a failure or leak is to replace all Poly-B components with a more modern and reliable piping such as PEX.
+Ultimately, the only way to eliminate the chance of leaks from Poly-B piping is to replace all Poly-B components with a modern and reliable piping such as PEX.
 Cross-linked polyethylene (PEX) shares many of the same qualities as Poly-B, but with an enhanced cross-linked molecular structure that greatly improves its structural integrity and, unlike Poly-B, PEX pipes are not softened by heat.

 At A1Choice Plumbing, our experts have extensive experience with removing Poly-B piping and Plex piping installation.